-This Installation, Operation, and Maintenance manual is designed to help you get the best performance and longest life.
+This Installation, Operation, and Maintenance manual is designed to help you get the best performance and longest life from your Rotek pump.

-This pump is a SPP Series, semi-open impeller, self- priming centrifugal model with a suction check valve.
+This pump is a SPP Series, semi-open impeller, self priming centrifugal model with a suction check valve.